In this article, we’ll pit RightSignature vs. DocuSign. We’ll analyze both platforms to answer a simple question: Which is better?

-You can find a few RightSignature case studies, including one about how the platform helped a company expedite their signing process and keep them on schedule.
+You can find a few RightSignature case studies, including one about how the platform helped a company expedite its signing process and keep them on schedule.

 However, with DocuSign being the more popular option, it’s no surprise to see how many case studies it has.
-The platform has over 200 case studies from companies across the world, with clients from communications to quality management publishing how DocuSign has helped their businesses move more quickly and grow faster.
+The platform has over 200 case studies from companies worldwide, with clients from communications to quality management publishing how DocuSign has helped their businesses move more quickly and grow faster.